DrewWing/EDrewcatedGuesser/README.md

 ## by Drew Wingfield
 This is the README file.

+DO NOT DISTRIBUTE!
+You may **not** earn money from this program.
+It's not just my terms, it's the terms of using the official FTC API.

 **NOTE** that this is an alpha version still in "stealth," so please ignore any references to licenses, in code or on any documentation.
-I'll get all that ironed out before I release this.
+I'll get all that ironed out before I release this. \
+Everything that I'm doing right now is unpublished, so you **may not** use it under any of these unpublished licenses. \
+I'm doing my best, just use whatever version is most current under its own license and ignore this.
+It has many bugs and is not worth it.

 You can find the license [here](LICENSE.txt).
 Also see the [Updates](Updates.md) page.